Inspectors find numerous decomposing bodies behind hidden door at Colorado funeral home

 Owners of a funeral home in Grand Junction, Colorado, were convicted in 2022 of selling body parts and giving clients fake ashes.
 In yet another case, a woman’s body was found last year in the back of a hearse where a suburban Denver funeral home had left it for over a year.
 At least 30 sets of cremated remains were found stashed throughout that funeral director’s home.

-In response to the many criminal cases, lawmakers last year approved changes intended to tighten oversight, bringing the state in line with most other states.
-One requires regulators routinely inspect funeral homes and gives them more enforcement power.
+Colorado lawmakers last year approved changes intended to tighten oversight, bringing the state in line with most other states.
+One requires regulators to routinely inspect funeral homes and gives them more enforcement power.
 Another implements licensing for funeral directors and other workers in the industry.
 They would need to pass background checks and a national exam while possessing degrees and work experience.

 Previously, funeral home directors in Colorado didn’t have to graduate from high school, let alone have a degree.